-Just think of the possibilities a breast lift in Houston might offer you.
+Just think of the possibilities a breast lift in Houston might offer you, like so many women from Humble, Kingwood, and other nearby cities have enjoyed.
 A more youthful profile, more clothing options, a spring in your step, perhaps?
-Request a consultation with Dr. Camille Cash and make time to come see her; you may just rediscover the joys of tank tops yourself.
+Request a consultation with Dr. Camille Cash or call (713) 571-0600and make time to come see her; you may just rediscover the joys of tank tops yourself.

 Mastopexy is the technical name for breast lift, the surgical procedure that helps rejuvenate the breasts by removing excess skin and reshaping the tissue to provide a more uplifted breast with more fullness in the upper portion.
 Dr. Cash performs breast lift surgery using either a patient’s own natural tissues to enhance the shape or implants for patients who do not have enough natural tissue to achieve the desired results.

 During the surgery, Dr. Cash will make a circular incision around the areola.
 In some cases, this incision combined with an implant may provide the desired result.
-This type of procedure is referred to as a donut mastopexy, peri-areolar mastopexy or a Bennelli mastopexy.
+This type of procedure is referred to as a donut mastopexy, peri-areolar mastopexy, or a Benelli mastopexy.
 In other cases, a breast lift will be combined with breast reduction for a better breast shape and size.

 In cases where more lifting is required, the circular incision is combined with a vertical incision that extends from the bottom of the areola to the fold beneath the breast.
 This is often referred to as a vertical mastopexy.
 A vertical mastopexy is a particularly nice procedure for patients who have wide breasts and would like to convert the fullness that they have along the sides of the breast to the top of the breast, and for patients who would like their breasts to be narrower with more projection.

-Dr. Cash also uses a technique referred to as an enhanced mastopexy in which a “flap” or section of the patient’s own breast tissue is released from the lower portion of the breast, and then repositioned in the upper portion of the breast.
+Dr. Cash also offers a technique referred to as an enhanced mastopexy or auto-augmentation breast lift in which a “flap” or section of the patient’s own breast tissue is released from the lower portion of the breast and then repositioned in the upper portion of the breast.
 The “flap” is passed beneath a small strip of the pectoralis or chest wall muscle to stabilize or hold it in place.
-This provides patients will extra fullness and avoids the use of an implant.
+This provides patients with extra fullness and avoids the use of an implant.